Admissions & Financial Aid Transfer Admissions

 5. Wabash College requires the Verification of Good Standing form, completed by the dean of your present college.
 If you are not currently attending college, this form should be completed by the dean of the college you most recently attended.
 This form is enclosed.

 Your college transcript(s) will be evaluated by our Registrar, and you will be notified of the number of transferable credits should you be admitted to Wabash College.
 In general a grade of “C-” or better in a course of liberal arts nature which was taken from an accredited institution will be accepted for transfer.
 Wabash College will accept for transfer, college courses taken by a high school student only when the student enrolled in a section for a college course that included students from the general college population.
-A total of 24 of the 34 course credits needed for graduation must be completed at Wabash (5-6 semesters).
+A total of 18 courses needed for graduation must be completed at Wabash (5-6 semesters).

 Scholarships and Financial Aid